in28minutes/in28minutes.github.io/_posts/2017-12-03-spring-boot-and-h2-an-inmemory-database.md

 Here’s a good read
 - http://www.springboottutorial.com/spring-boot-auto-configuration

-As far as H2 is concerned, as soon as Spring Boot sees H2 in the class path, it auto configures something similar to what you see below:
+As far as H2 is concerned, as soon as Spring Boot sees H2 in the class path, it auto configures a data source similar to what you see below:

 ```
 spring.datasource.url=jdbc:h2:mem:testdb